Shaping Tomorrow’s Leaders with Classical Christian Values

 - Hours: 8:30-12:00

-An extension of our Kindergarten curriculum, offering additional skills practice, exposure to quality literature, and character training.
+An extension of our kindergarten curriculum, offering additional skills practice, exposure to quality literature, and character training.

-- Enrichment Days: Monday-Friday
+- Enrichment days: Monday-Friday

 - Hours: 12:00 PM – 2:50 PM